opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 1. Decide whether or not to use the algorithm to find search results.
 This would leave out the results that were filtered out from the search.
 1. Run an exact search on the filtered doc set.

-## About Lucene HNSW algorithm

-Lucene uses an HSNW algorithm to filter searches.

-After a filter is applied to a set of documents to be searched, the algorithm decides ....
+## Create filters with Query DSL

+OpenSearch k-NN filters are defined using Query DSL.
 Define the `filter` field with specific Boolean clauses.

 To learn more about how to use Boolean query clauses with Query DSL, see [Boolean queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/bool).
 {: .note }